Vocabularies¶

 We can make use of this vocabulary in any schema by passing its name to

-argument of the Choice
+the vocabulary argument of the Choice field constructor:

 organizer = schema.Choice(